Wednesday, 20 January 2016

 School records show that Frank was admitted to Eleanor Road School, Hackney on 28 January 1907, aged 5.
 His address was 342 Mace Street, which is in area of East London called Globe Town.
 He left the primary school on 22 August 1910 (aged 8) and transferred to the boys’ school on the same site.

 The 1911 census lists William Frank Ivall (aged 39, a postman), his wife Sarah Jane (42) and Frank (9, their adopted son) living at 64 Navarino Rd, Dalston, Hackney.
-In 1924, Frank married Dora Gardner Crocker in Hackney.
-They were both aged 22.

-Frank was a professional singer.
+Frank became a professional singer.
 He appeared in a musical comedy revue called “Stunts of 1924” which toured the UK.
 The Gloucestershire Echo, 30 December 1924 had the following item under the heading “Cheltenham Amusements”.

 Coliseum Theatre